TaylorKNoah/NLP-Group-Project-Repo/README.md

  - If Dev is cool, PR Dev into main

-To Run Midi Function:
+To Run test.py:
  - pip install MidiFile
- - then run program
+ - python test.py